 In PersonFull Time9 Weeks

-Minimum Skill Level Beginner Prep Work Ruby track on CodeCademy Placement Test Yes Interview Yes
+Minimum Skill Level No minimum skills required Prep Work Ruby track on Codecademy Placement Test Yes Interview Yes

 Le Wagon Reviews

 - Life-changing!- 10/9/2018Joana Reis • Junior Developer • Campus: Lisbon

 Before I joined Le Wagon bootcamp, I already had some curiosity regarding coding for some years.
 However, I never persued it as a career.

 I studied business and finance, and later worked at a consulting company for a couple of years.
 I was very unsatisfied with my life as I was not enjoying what I was doing and was having a hard time figuring out what I wanted to do with my life.

 Then Le Wagon came up.
 I saw an ad on Instagram, and started reading some reviews.
 I eventually found out that a previous classmate that I had worked with in uni (Manuel Reis) was doing the bootcamp, and so I texted him and he recommended it greatly.